Other / mixed grade configuration · Sandusky, OH

 What is the racial and ethnic makeup of Briar Middle School?

-The largest demographic group at Briar Middle School is White at 76.8%.
-The school serves a diverse student body in Sandusky, OH.
+The largest demographic group at Briar Middle School is White at 76.8% of enrollment, in Sandusky, OH.

 What is the Resource Investment Index for Briar Middle School?

-Briar Middle School has a Resource Investment Index of 46/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Briar Middle School has a Resource Investment Index of 46/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page